Hong Kong's Journey from Corruption to Clean Government

 - Cost of starting business: 0.3% of income per capita

-- Trading across borders: ranked 1st globally
+- Trading across borders: ranked 1st globally2

 Public Trust: